 Restriction 6 – Interlock ignition device

 A court can require an interlock ignition device for a driver convicted of operating a motor vehicle while intoxicated or in lieu of a suspension when there is probable cause to believe a driver was operating a vehicle while intoxicated prior to conviction.
-The restriction remains in place for the period determined by the court.
+The restriction remains in place for the period determined by the court or Indiana law.
 After expiration, the restriction will automatically be removed from the driver's record when the driver applies for an amended or renewed driver's license.

 Restriction 7 – Seat belt exempt

 A driver must bring to a BMV branch a physician's statement indicating that he or she should be exempt from wearing a seat belt.
 The statement must be on the doctor's office letterhead or prescription form.
 A copy must be attached to the application.
 The original will be returned to the driver and must be carried with the driver at all times.
 A new and doctor's statement is required each time the license is renewed.

 To remove the restriction, the driver must visit a license branch and state that he or she is no longer exempt from wearing a seat belt.
 An amended driver's license will be issued without the restriction.
 If the driver is renewing their driver's license and does not provide a doctor's statement indicating that he or she is seat belt exempt, the restriction will be removed.

 Restriction 8 – Medical condition

 These medical restrictions apply to a base license and are in addition to any other driver's license restrictions.
 To be removed, the driver must provide a doctor's statement indicating the medical condition no longer exists.

 Medical condition restrictions include: